MichaelLangbein/tdl2/backend/data/wiki/programming/ESRI.md

 - ArcGIS Pro (=QGIS)
 - GDB (=PostGIS)
 - ArcGIS Server (=Geoserver)
-- Portal (=Geonode,Openlayers with a lot of extras)
+- Portal (=Geonode, Openlayers with a lot of extras)

 It should be noted that just like in OSS, Pro, Server and Portal have completely different api's.
+In fact, historically there was only ArcGIS Server with different data-sources.
+Portal came later, so its no wonder arcgis server doesn't know about portal.

 - Pro: `arcpy`
   - can publish services to server